-Many times, I find out that people still view coaching for correcting mistakes, to be used only when there is a problem.
-While this is a useful aspect, coaching is more a positive experience all around when it is used not only as a correction tool but as an approach for helping people to discover their strengths, identify their ambitions, and set about achieving them effectively.
+I often find out that people still view coaching for correcting mistakes, to be used only when there is a problem.
+While this is a useful aspect, coaching is more a positive experience all around when used as a correction tool and as an approach for helping people discover their strengths, identify their ambitions, and set about achieving them effectively.

 Coaching is a mutual decision.

-When you decide to involve a coach in your organization, it is different from deciding a training and throwing it at your team members and hoping for the best outcome.
+When you decide to involve a coach in your organization, it is different from deciding on training and throwing it at your team members and hoping for the best outcome.

 Coaching is a mutual decision.
 It is not another list item on the schedule.
 Team development is as important as the tasks they must achieve.

-They should also be involved in the decision to make sure the why and expectations of the coaching are communicated clearly.
+They should also be involved in making sure the why and expectations of the coaching are communicated clearly.

 What is a growth coaching perspective or approach?